bokeh/bokeh/README.md

 `$ python demoserver.py debug`

-Now, you should be able to visit `http://localhost:5000/demos` and see a list of demos.
+Now, you should be able to visit `http://localhost:5000/` and see a list of demos and tests.

 If, for whatever reason, you don't want to have the hem server running, you can also build a static Javascript file and use that instead: